gatherworkshops/robotics/_courses/workshop/welcome.md

       - ![Instruction 3]([[BASE_URL]]/media/images/slidecontent/instructions2.jpg){: height="200" width="300"}
         Connect robot to mBlock.
       {: .flex-list}
-      Note that if can't see the COM port, then you probably have issues with your driver.
+      Note that if you can't see the COM port, then you probably have issues with your driver.
     notes: |

-      :)
+      :) :) :)